GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 print(lst[0])        # >> OUTPUT: value1
 ```

-It is possible to change the existing value by reassigning individual element.
-Calling the element that is outside the range of list is not possible and will results error.
+It is possible to change the existing value by reassigning individual elements.
+Calling the element that is outside the range of a list is not possible and will result in an error.

 ```python
 lst = [value1, value2, value3]